 Children learn what is good and what is bad by understanding what consequences each action has.
 In order to help them become more thoughtful, making them face certain consequences for any negative actions will help them refrain from repeating these actions.
 For e.g. the next time your toddler pushes another kid down on the playground, cut the time they get on the playground as a consequence and let them know the reason.

-Remember however, consequences need to be related to action, raising your hand on your child will just drive fear not thoughtfulness.
+Remember, however, consequences need to be related to action, raising your hand on your child will just drive fear not thoughtfulness.

-4. Catch Them When They’re ‘Being Good’
+4. Reward Them When They Do Good and Are ‘Being Good’

-If, after your talk with your child, you see a change in his behaviour as he tries to be kind to the other child, make sure he knows your appreciation by making statements like ‘You’re being a good boy by doing this.’
+If, after your talk with your child, you see a change in his behaviour as he tries to be kind to the other child, make sure he knows your appreciation by making statements like ‘You’re being a good child by doing this.’